Why Major (or Double/Dual Major) in Philosophy?

 The crucial point about the skills that Philosophy develops is that they are general and transferable.
 Although a philosophy major does not prepare you for any particular job, it does prepare you well for a wide range of jobs that involve critical thinking.
 Moreover, although Philosophy majors without graduate degrees tend to have relatively low initial salaries, their salaries tend to increase faster than most other majors.
 For example, a recent study of fifty majors shows that the percentage increase from the starting median salary to the mid-career median salary was 103.5% for philosophy majors, which was tied with math for the being the highest of all majors (Wall Street Journal article).
 This same study shows that the mid-career median salary of someone whose only degree is a BA in Philosophy is $81,200, which is higher than the figures for many majors, including Chemistry, Accounting, Informational Technology, Communications, Business Management, Nursing, Psychology, Interior Design, and Education.

-Some famous people with philosophy degrees:
+Some prominent people with philosophy degrees:

-- Musicians: Steve Reich, Philip Glass
+Steve Reich, Philip Glass -- composers

 More links on job possibilities for philosophy majors